How strong are the sun’s rays? Can you use solar energy to start a fire, with just a magnifying glass?

 Please note…

-The idea for this activity came about after my youngest daughter Bumble Bee watched the movie Ants.
+The idea for this activity came about after my youngest daughter Bumble watched the movie Ants.
 A short while later, she started having nightmares about being killed by a ring of fire coming out of the sky, that makes a buzzing noise.
-She was talking about a scene in the movie where a boy uses a magnifying glass to burn ants.
+It took me a little while to figure out that she was talking about the scene in the movie where a boy uses a magnifying glass to burn ants.
 The scene is ‘shot’ from the perspective of the ants, so it looks like the beam of fire is coming directly from the sky.

 (And this is why I hesitate to let my kids watch feature length movies.
 Seemingly sweet movies always have a few scary scenes or characters.
 Why do they do that???
 I’ve since found out about a fantastic resource called Common Sense Media, that ranks movies by age appropriateness.
 It’s awesome.)

-My kids are used to things being explained in adult terms, so there was no way that Bumble Bee would accept her fears being dismissed lightly.
+My kids are used to things being explained in adult terms, so there was no way that Bumble would accept her fears being dismissed lightly.
 Instead, we explained that the fire wasn’t coming from the sky, but instead was coming from underneath a magnifying glass.
 We talked about how it wasn’t very kind of the boy to hurt the ants, and how scary it would be for the ants in that situation.
 We talked about how we are kind in our family, and we don’t hurt anyone or anything.
-We talked about solar energy and the power of the sun.
-We talked about how a magnifying glass is shaped in a way that concentrates sunlight into one point, and how this magnifies the sun’s energy.
+We talked about how a magnifying glass is shaped in a way that concentrates sunlight into one point.

-And then we took Bumble Bee outside to show her how it works.
-But not on ants!
+And then we took Bumble outside to show her how it works.
+But not on ants.

-We stopped once our leaves were smoking, but honestly, I was a bit (naively) taken aback at just how easy it was to get a good smoulder going.
-Yes it was a hot Spring day, and yes we were using dried up eucalyptus gum leaves for our experiment, but it took maybe 1 or 2 seconds for the leaf to start smoking.
+We stopped once our leaves were smoking, but honestly, I was a bit (naively) taken aback at just how easy it was.
+Yes it was a hot Spring day, and yes we were using dried up gum leaves for our experiment, but it took maybe 1 or 2 seconds for the leaf to start smoking.
 And this was using cheap $2 shop magnifying glasses.
-Solar energy is amazing.
 Given the really hot summers and high fire danger in Australia, I’m going to be extra careful from now on to make sure that my kids don’t accidentally leave their magnifying glasses outside.

-And, wouldn’t you know it, Bumble Bee’s ring of fire nightmares have stopped.
+And, wouldn’t you know it, the ring of fire nightmares have stopped.
 Sleep well, sweet child.

 The Science Behind It